keptn/lifecycle-toolkit/docs/docs/getting-started/lifecycle-management.md

   - send-event
 ```

-This way the `send-event` task will be executed after the deployment of the whole application
+This way, the `send-event` task is executed after the deployment of the whole application;
-(all of the workloads present in the `KeptnApp` are un a `Running` state).
+in other words, after all of the workloads present in the `KeptnApp`
+are in a `Running` state.

-A detailed descriprion of all the available fields of `KeptnAppContext` resource can be find in the
+A detailed description of all the available fields of the `KeptnAppContext` resource can be found in the
 [KeptnAppContext API reference page](../reference/api-reference/lifecycle/v1beta1/index.md#keptnappcontext).

 ## Further Information